 Mike works on a boat in Acapulco.
 When the bratty daughter of the boat owner gets him fired, Mike must find new work.
 Little boy Rauol helps him get a job as a lifeguard and singer at a ...
 See full summary »

-Glen Tyler (Elvis Presley) a down on his luck youth is sent to councilor Irene Sperry (Hope Lange) to begin battling his personal demons while under her tutelage a flair for writing emerges.
-Can She guide him down the right path or will her interference lead to his demise?
+Glen Tyler (Elvis Presley), a down on his luck young man, is sent to counselor Irene Sperry (Hope Lange) to begin battling his personal demons.
+While under her tutelage a flair for writing emerges.
+Can she guide him down the right path or will her interference lead to his demise?
 Written by

 Back to the house, Betty Lee.
 You get off this property, son, kite and all!

 I'm sorry, sir, if you think that I'm...